DominikLindorfer/MaxDps-Minimal/README.md

 # MaxDps-Minimal

-MaxDps-Minimal is a hackable and easily accessible fork from @kaminaris' MaxDps (https://github.com/kaminaris/MaxDps), which was created for WoW 10.0 while the latter project was discontinued.
+MaxDps-Minimal is a hackable and more easily accessible fork from @kaminaris' MaxDps (https://github.com/kaminaris/MaxDps), which was created for WoW 10.0 while the latter project was discontinued.

 ## Purpose and WeakAura
 MaxDps-Minimal serves a simple purpose: show your rotation's spells and cooldown separately in a customized WeakAura as shown below: